pgRouting/workshop/docs/chapters/ol3_client.rst

     }
   });

-When the map is clicked, this function is executed.
-The geographical position of the cursor is stored into the feature objects and shows them on the map.
+This code registers a listener function for the map ``click`` event.
+This means that OpenLayers 3 will call that function each time a click is detected on the map.

+The event object passed to the listener function includes a ``coordinate`` property that indicates the geographical location of the click.
+That coordinate is used to create a *point* geometry for the "start" and "destination" features.

 Once we have the start and destination points (after two clicks); the two pairs of coordinates are transformed from the map projection (``EPSG:3857``) into the server projection (``EPSG:4326``) using the ``transform`` function.

-The ``viewparams`` property is set on WMS GET parameters object.
+The ``viewparams`` property is then set on WMS GET parameters object.
 The value of this property has a special meaning: GeoServer will substitute the value before executing the SQL query for the layer.
 For example, if we have:

 .. code-block:: sql

   SELECT * FROM ways WHERE maxspeed_forward BETWEEN %min% AND %max%

-And ``viewparams`` is ``viewparams=min:20;max:120`` then the query sent to PostGIS will be:
+And ``viewparams`` is ``viewparams=min:20;max:120`` then the SQL query sent to PostGIS will be:

 .. code-block:: sql